 We own an RNG production facility located at a Republic Services landfill in Canton, Michigan.
 This facility was completed in 2012, and we have entered into a ten-year fixed-price sale contract for the majority of the RNG that we expect the facility to produce.
 We built another RNG production facility at a Republic Services landfill in North Shelby, Tennessee.
 We are seeking to expand our RNG business by pursuing additional RNG production projects, either on our own or with project partners.
 We sell some of the RNG we produce, and expect to sell a significant amount of the RNG we produce at the facilities we are building and plan to build, through our natural gas fueling infrastructure for use as a vehicle fuel.
 In addition, we purchase RNG from third party producers, and sell that RNG for vehicle use through our fueling infrastructure.
-The RNG we sell for vehicle fuel use is distributed under the name Redeem[TM].
-On December 29, 2014, we sold our full ownership interest in our DCE subsidiary for approximately \$40.6 million and may receive up to an additional \$3.0 million in cash on or before August 14, 2015.
+The RNG we sell for vehicle fuel use is distributed under the name RedeemTM.
+On December 29, 2014, we sold our full ownership interest in our DCE subsidiary for approximately \$40.6 million and may receive up to an additional \$3.0 million in cash on or before August 14, 2015, subject to the results of certain performance tests to be performed at the project on or before August 1, 2015.
 For the years ended December 31, 2013 and 2014, DCE contributed approximately \$15.7 million and \$16.7 million, respectively, to our revenue.